innogames/asset-relations-viewer/README.md

 Uses Unitys internal AssetDatabase.GetDependencies() function to find dependencies for assets.
 Its fast and reliable, but can only find dependencies between assets.

+##### Known issues
+Nested Prefabs or Prefab Variants arent handled correctly when using the ObjectDependencyResolver since it uses Unitys AssetDatabase.GetDependencies() function which wasnt updated for this.
+The problem is that dependencies of nested prefabs will be shown as own for prefabs or scenes.
+This issue can be avoided by only using the SerializeObjectDependecyResolver which unfortunately is slower.
+A feature request for Unity exists which hopefully fixed the mentioned issue with AssetDatabase.GetDependencies() in the future.

 #### ObjectSerializedDependencyResolver
 Uses own implementation which is based on SerializedObjects and SerializedProperties to find assets and other dependency types.
 Since this solution is based on an own dependency search implementation, it is much slower than the ObjectDependencyResolver.

+##### Known issues
+The ObjectSerializedDependencyResolver can only find dependencies that are serialized in the asset.
+In theory it can be the case that AssetDatabase.GetDependencies() could return dependencies that cant be found by the ObjectSerializedDependencyResolver.

 <br><br><br><br>
 ## Showing dependency pathes